 Talis design team

 As part of your implementation, Talis will assign a designer to work with you to achieve the desired look and feel.
-They will look to build some mockups for you to comment on and if required we can organise a call to discuss in detail.
-Once you’re comfortable with the general direction of the design, the designer will apply the look and feel to a running TARL sandbox tenancy where you can experience the final design as applied to the product.
-At this point you’ll be asked to sign off on the design or suggest any amendments required before sign off.
-After sign off we will transfer the design to your live TARL tenancy.
+The designer will apply the look and feel to a running TARL sandbox tenancy where you can experience the final design as applied to the product.
+At this point, you’ll be asked to sign off on the design or suggest any amendments required before sign off.
+After sign-off we will transfer the design to your live TARL tenancy.

 What can be styled?

-We recommended when branding your tenancy that you look to see that background and foreground colours meet accessibility standards.
+We recommended when branding your reading lists tenancy that you look to see that background and foreground colours meet accessibility standards.
 The contrast checker takes hexadecimal values(hex) and gives an outcome based on the contrast.
-You can try this at: http://webaim.org/resources/contrastchecker/
+You can try this at http://webaim.org/

 What can’t be done through the design process